WHAT IS CONTENTION ?

 BT do advise that IPstream aDSL MAX is delivered over a 'best efforts' network and that no guarantee is given that the line rate seen by End Users will result in throughput above that of the IPstream Home/Office fixed rate services (IPstream Home/Office 2000).
 Outside of busy periods, services may take advantage of any reduction in the core bandwidth utilisation which may be seen by End Users as an increase in throughput.

-Will there be an immediate increase in speed?
+Will there be an immediate increase if I decide to upgrade my speed?

 Note: Regrades will take up to 5 working days from order to provision.
 There will then be a minimum 10 day period whilst the maximum line rate is determined.